Ideal-Ontology/GensokyoOntologics/README.md

 Most of the objects I listed below is still on the paper.
 I may add them all to minecraft in further future cause it really takes me a long long time...

 ## Now Implemented:
+### Ideology Forms:
+- Ideology Dialetics: used for crafting and special capability
+- Ideology Utopian: Same as Above

 ### New Items:
 - Yattsume Una: used for crafting foods, of 50% probabilities when kill salmons to drop.